Complaints Procedure - Horizon Parking

 The complaints policy is not intended to be used as a method for motorists to appeal a Parking Charge.
 Matters relating specifically to appeals must be made in writing as instructed on the notice itself.

-If a complaint is received that is considered to be or includes an appeal against the validity of a Parking Charge, we will not treat it as a complaint and will advise the complainant of the acceptable methods of submitting an appeal, unless we are informed that the complainant does not wish it to be so handled.
+If a complaint is received that is considered to be or includes an appeal against the validity of a Parking Charge, we will treat it as an appeal, provided it is received within the time scale for appealing a Parking Charge and advise the customer of this, unless we are informed that the customer does not wish it to be so handled.

 Our definition of a complaint is something about the quality of the service provided by an organisation, its processes and/or the behaviour of its staff.